Website Problems That Will Scare Away Your Customers

 Fast Load Speed

-There is nothing better to turn someone away from your website than a slow load time.
+There is nothing better to turn someone away from your website than slow load times.
 If your website takes longer than three seconds, nearly half of all users will give up immediately, and potentially find your competitor’s website instead.
 Site speed and performance are a top priority for any business who wants to attract new customers.